Bike Riding- An Outdoor Adventure

-An alternative to using stabilizers, start your young child off with this bike that will teach them balance and coordination and ease them gently from their push and ride car to the big proper bike!
+An alternative to using stabilizers, start your young child off with a balance bike that will teach them balance and coordination and ease them gently from their push and ride car to the big proper bike!
 For many children, it is too big a step.
-Not any more- with this lighter and more easily controlled strider that will give them hours of fun.
+A lighter and more easily controlled strider can give them hours of fun.

 Which Bike To Buy?

 There's a lot of choice when bike buying

 When deciding which bike to buy, you need to consider your own specific needs.
 Will you need a strong, substantial bike that needs to last for someone who might give it a lot of hard riding?
 Then a mountain bike could be what you are looking for.
 If however, you only want to cycle for a part of your journey then a folding bike would be ideal, for you could then take it with you in the car or on the train.
 Or how about something for the intrepid sporty person who wants their own outdoor adventure?
 The Ultimate 3 wheeled Cruiser is not only fun and enjoyable to steer, it's easy to ride, durable, and a great way to get a brisk workout for children and adults.

 How well does your child know the traffic signs?

 Invest in a good helmet (can reduce the severity of head injuries by 85%) and cycling training for your child before they take to the road.
 Make sure that they know what the signs mean and are aware of what the traffic will be doing around them.
 Instill into them the need to be seen, by wearing light clothing or even fluorescent arm bands.

 Do Your Own Bike Repair - It's a good investment